wangleping2000/seagrass/README.md

-## Example codes in Izembek lagoon and Tieshan Harbor
+## Example codes in some study sites

 Due to computation time and memory limits of GEE, we divide the flow of detecting changes of intertidal seagrass into five steps.